Tool Safety · 2–5 min talk

 Safe Use of Metal Files

-A safety talk covering handle installation, pressure control, and preventing slips when using metal files.
+A safety talk on proper grip, stroke direction, and preventing hand injuries when using metal files.

 Scan to open or share